solidi/hl-mods/workspace/redist/readme.txt

         - "barrels" - start with the gravitygun, flaming explosive barrels spawn to throw at others
         - "turrets" - random sentry guns random firing bullets and rockets at everyone
         - "chumxplode" - killer chumtoads appear directly after an explosion
+        - "coolflesh" - gibs stay longer, pick up gibs to eat and gain a healthkit worth of repair
+        - "santahat" - players are capped off with santa hats and randomly say "hohoho", "merry christmas"
+        - "sanic" - evil santa and sanic with a santa hat team up against you
+        - "loopback" - teleport to the place of your last frag
+        - "maxpack" - drop all weapons and ammo in play
 - Gameplay
     - Unreal Tournament styled spree achievements
         - Fast fragging unlocks awesome announcements